ribeiroluan/streamlit-nba-recap/README.md

-# streamlit-nba-recap
+# NBA Recap :basketball:

-### Description
+## Description
+___

 This web app was created as a part of exploring `Streamlit` as a method to deploy data projects.
-It is directed to people who, like me, love NBA basketball and want to recap the main events from seasons going back to 1980 - award winners, season leaders, shot charts for individual players, per game stats.
+It is directed to people who, like me, love NBA basketball and want to recap the main events from seasons going back to 1980 - award winners, season leaders, shot charts for individual players and per game stats.

+The web app is hosted on the Streamlit Community Cloud, and you can check it out [here](https://nbarecap.streamlit.app/)!

 Check it out!